AsimAShah/SpaceX-Data-Science-Capstone-Project/README.md

 - Tableau Interactive Dashboard Story - https://public.tableau.com/app/profile/asim.shah5745/viz/SpaceXStageOneLandingFactorsSuccessRates/Story1?publish=yes

 Perform predictive analysis using classification models​.
 Perform Feature Scaling​, build and train Logistic Regression, SVM, Decision Tree, and K-Nearest Neighbors Classification models using the optimal hyperparameters and the number of folds for Cross Validation.
-Finally, use evaluation metrics to see how well the models perform on training data and generalizes on test data
+Finally, use evaluation metrics to see how well the models perform on training data and generalize to the unseen test data

 Final Report (PowerPoint PDF) - https://github.com/AsimAShah/SpaceX-Data-Science-Capstone-Project/blob/Main-Branch/Final%20Report%20Powerpoint.pdf